 Force all surveys in your account to anonymous

 Account Administrators can force all surveys in the account to collect data anonymously.
-To set this up go to Account > Summary > Security & Compliance.
+To set this up go to Security > Settings.
 Select the checkbox next to Force Anonymous Surveys.

 You can turn off the Force Anonymous Surveys setting.
 If you do so, all existing surveys that were set to anonymous as a result of this setting will remain anonymous.
 Newly created surveys will no longer be set to anonymous.

 The Anonymous Responses setting is compatible with Alchemer Email Campaigns.
 If using these two features together, we will track which contacts have not yet completed the survey and send any reminders that you have set up to these contacts.
 You will not have visibility to this process and will not be able to tie survey responses to the email addresses.

 Best Practice Tip

 If you are using anonymous surveys, this is probably because you want to foster trust with your survey respondents.
 We recommend adding a Greeting Page with informational text at the beginning of your survey to let them know their data is secure and that their response is anonymous!